 By: Adam Burns

-The E9 began production in the spring of 1954 as the builder's final entry in a series that spanned ten different models, dating back to the Electro-Motive Corporation's EA of 1937, built for the Baltimore & Ohio and Santa Fe (E1).
+The E9 began production in the spring of 1954 as the builder's final entry in a series that spanned ten different models dating back to Electro-Motive Corporation's EA and E1 of 1937/1938, built for the Baltimore & Ohio and Santa Fe.

 |Entered Production||4/1954 (Illinois Central #4034)|

 |Length (E9A)||70' 3"|

 |Height (Top Of Rail To Top Of Cab)||14' 10 ½" (E9A)|